Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem

-The frequency of context changes directly determines the degree of non-stationarity.
-In this work, we consider a general case where contexts change between time steps, as illustrated in Fig.~\ref{fig:context_changes}.
-In such case, other agents update their joint policy every (or every few) time steps, and the contexts shift accordingly within the current agent's CMDP over the same interval.
-We take a step toward explicitly modeling contexts within this case to address the non-stationarity problem.
+We consider a general setting in which contexts change at every time step or over short time intervals, as depicted in Fig.~\ref{fig:context_changes}.
+In this setting, other agents update their joint policy at the same temporal scale, causing the context within the current agent's CMDP to shift correspondingly.
+In this work, we take a step toward explicitly modeling contexts within this setting, enabling principled handling of non-stationarity.